 One of our underearning symptoms is compulsive volunteering—we are all too ready to give away too much of our time, neglecting our own needs.
 What better excuse to shirk our duties at work and at home, or to neglect our own self-care, than because we are too busy serving the needs of others!

+Every service position, every project, every sponsee, every action group, even every call we make, represents a commitment of time and energy.

 Unable to just say “No,” it is easy for us to find ourselves trapped on a service treadmill, fearing that people will suffer if we turn down new commitments, afraid that vital work will not get done, dreading how things will turn out if we are not in control.
 The costs to our recovery come to far outweigh the rewards, plunging us further into underearning, not lifting us out from its shadow.

 Both in the outside world and in service to UA, we must be careful not to give away more than we have in us to give!
 The tools of UA help us place guardrails around our underearning symptoms, and we discover that we must consciously use them to keep our service commitments from running amok.

-Every meeting position we take on, every action group, even every call we make, represents a commitment of time.

-Different people adopt different approaches to sponsorship, but each sponsee we take on entails a significant time commitment.
-We recommend sponsors limit the total number of sponsees they take on, so they can provide sufficient attention to each, and not over-burden themselves.

-Service as Intergroup or General Service Representative (ISR or GSR) generally represents a bigger time commitment.
-At a minimum, this entails attending monthly meetings or phone calls, participating in the discussions and votes, and reporting back to our home groups.
-It also entails attending the annual meeting; if this is in a distant town, this will involve travel and raising funds to cover the expenses.
-Many ISRs and GSRs find they are also drawn to work on special committees or projects to meet the needs of the program, additional time commitments.

 So we make sure we track all the time we spend on Service in our timesheets, as a category separate from other program/recovery time.
 Some of us limit our service to a set number of hours per week or per month.
-Some of us merely make sure we are spending enough time on income-producing work, our vision and self-care, happy to let service fill our free time.
-Either way, we actively measure our hours spent in Service against our time plan.
+Some of us merely make sure we are spending enough time on income-producing work, on our vision and on our self-care, happy to let service fill our free time after that.

+We recommend that people limit the total number of service positions, action groups and sponsees they take on, so that they can provide sufficient attention to each, and not over-burden themselves.

-We learn to use our vision and goals to ground our service in our recovery, consciously examining, how will taking on this role serve me, how will working on this project benefit me?
-And we seek feedback from our sponsors, action partners and action groups on how we are balancing service with the other activities we take towards achieving our goals, to ensure we are not over-committing.
+We can also use our vision and our goals to ground our service in our recovery, consciously examining, how will taking on this role serve me, how will working on this project benefit me?
+And we can check in with our sponsors, action partners and action groups on how we are balancing service with the other activities we are taking towards achieving our goals, to ensure we are not over-committing.

-Balance in our work lives.

 Reflection

 We continue to take personal inventory.

+In serving as officers of meetings, committees or boards, we have taken on a responsibility to the U.A.
+Fellowship to make sure that we are making the best use of the time and money our fellow members so generously entrust to us.
+So we are always looking at ways to learn from our successes, so that we may repeat them, and from our failures, so that we may grow from them.
+We find we can explore these things with grace and humility, through the tools and guidelines that the Program provides to us.

-In working the Steps, we come to understand that it is only through failing that we can grow, and that it is only through understanding the nature of our successes that we can build on them.
+In working the Steps, we have come to understand that it is only through failing that we can grow, and that it is only through understanding the nature of our successes that we can build on them.

+What was it about the way we tackled a project that helped it succeed?
+What can we document about our processes, so that future projects can benefit from these insights?
+In taking inventory of our failures, we look to understand how they came about and how we can grow, individually or as a group, and avoid these issues in future.